Customer support routing

 How a customer support routing workflow classifies tickets, sends them to the right specialist, and escalates edge cases to humans.

-A customer support routing workflow is a structured way to handle incoming support requests before generating a final response.
-Instead of sending every ticket to one general-purpose agent, the system first identifies the type of issue and then routes the ticket to the most appropriate specialist.
+Instead of sending every ticket to one general-purpose agent, the system first identifies the type of issue and routes the case to the most appropriate specialist.
+This makes support handling more accurate, more inspectable, and safer for policy-sensitive cases.

 When to use a customer support routing workflow

 This pattern is useful when support volume is high enough that a single response flow becomes inefficient or unreliable.
-Common cases include:

-• billing and payment questions
+• Billing and payment questions

-• account access or login problems
+• Account access or login problems

-• technical troubleshooting
+• Technical troubleshooting

-• refund, cancellation, or subscription issues
+• Refund, cancellation, or subscription issues

-• urgent tickets that may require human review
+• Urgent tickets that may require human review

 Core workflow stages